 3. Measure Performance With Insightful Reports

 With its insightful reports and analytics, a service desk can prove to be a game-changer for your business.
-You can track individual, as well as team performance, measure performance against SLAs, and closely monitor customer-focussed KPIs like CSAT, NPS, etc. Moreover, you can identify your top performers and offer them relative incentives to encourage their positive results.
+You can track individual as well as team performance, measure performance against SLAs, and closely monitor customer-focused KPIs like CSAT, NPS, etc. Moreover, you can identify your top performers and offer them relative incentives to encourage their positive results.

 4. Create a Vast Library of Information

-Every business is generating an enormous amount of data that has the potential to reduce efforts, save time as well as costs.
+Every business is generating an enormous amount of data that has the potential to reduce customer efforts, and save time, as well as costs.
 But are businesses able to tap into this valuable information?

-With the help of customer service software, information pertaining to various customer problems can be stored in the knowledge database.
-Your staff can access them anytime and have all the knowledge they need about a problem, right before their eyes.
+With the help of customer service software tools, information pertaining to various customer problems can be stored in the knowledge database.
+Your staff can access them anytime and have all the knowledge they need about a problem right before their eyes.
 On the other hand, all this crucial information can be used to create self-help articles, FAQs, interactive videos, and more for customers to resolve their problems on their own.

 1. Focus on Improving Your First Contact Resolution (FCR)

 FCR represents the number of customer issues solved by your support agents during their first interaction with your business.